Follow Me Home (song): Critical response

 "Follow Me Home" received mixed reviews from critics.
 K. Ross Hoffman of AllMusic described it as an "aptly pitched inspirational mini-epic", while Stylus Magazines Nick Southall complimented the song's "luscious, romantic strings."
 Talia Kraines of BBC noted the song as having a near-level standard of the group's 2003 single, "Too Lost in You".
 QX gave the song seven out of ten stars, writing: "With this film themed track they’re staying true to their roots and retain their position as leaders amidst the all-girl band rankings".
 Stuart Heritage of Hecklerspray wrote that the song "benefits from some lovely strings and gorgeous, sultry vocals", although admitted that the single is not as exciting as the album's previous ones.
 Daily Records Rick Fulton described the song as one of the group's more thoughtful tracks, but admitted that it lacks "bite".
 He applauded the Soul Seekerz Vocal Mix version as "breathing life" into it.
 Alexis Petridis of The Guardian criticised the song as tedious and stated that it "is every bit as gripping as new parents foisting their baby photos on you".
 Linda McGee of RTÉ.ie considered it "nothing special".

 Commercial performance

 "Follow Me Home" debuted and peaked at number 32 on the UK Singles Chart in the issue dated 17 June 2006.
 The following week, the song dropped ten places to number 42, and in its third and last week on the chart, it fell to number 72.
 It is the group's lowest-charting single in the UK, and one of their lowest-selling singles.
 The song achieved more success on the Irish Singles Chart, where it peaked at number 25 and spent four weeks on the chart.
 The song debuted at number 88 on the Romanian Top 100 singles chart, and peaked at number 64 the following week.
-"Follow Me Home" achieved minor success on the Slovakian Singles Chart, where it peaked at number 93.
+"Follow Me Home" achieved minor success on the Slovak Singles Chart, where it peaked at number 93.
 The single's performance throughout Europe allowed it to chart on the European Hot 100 singles chart, peaking at number 91.